Edge mappings of graphs: Ramsey type parameters: The appearance of -fixed copies of or -free/exclusive copies of : and

-Since $k-1$ is even, the edge set between any two components of $K$ is isomorphic to $K_{k-1,k-1}$, hence it admits a cycle decomposition.
-This decomposes $E(G)$ into a collection of even cycles, say $C^1, C^2,...$.
-Note that each vertex is incident with exactly $r-1$ cycles.
+Since $k-1$ is even, the edge set between any two components of $K$ admits a cycle decomposition because it is isomorphic to $K_{k-1,k-1}$.
+Note that each vertex is incident with exactly $r-1$ of the cycles obtained in these decompositions.
+In this way, $E(G)$ is decomposed into a collection of even cycles, say $C^1, C^2,\dots$.